flight505/mcp-think-tank-py/kg-think-mcp.md

   - Edit a file, confirm the knowledge graph updates.

 - [ ] **Integration & E2E Tests**
-- [ ] Simulate a complex user request that triggers a chain: “Plan my new microservice.”
+- [ ] Simulate a complex user request that triggers a chain: "Plan my new microservice."
-  - (1) “Think” about it, (2) create tasks from PRD, (3) store tasks in memory, (4) reflect on next steps, (5) finalize plan.
+  - (1) "Think" about it, (2) create tasks from PRD, (3) store tasks in memory, (4) reflect on next steps, (5) finalize plan.
   - Verify all steps succeed and `.jsonl` gets consistent records.
 - [ ] Put the system under moderate load (multiple requests in quick succession) to confirm concurrency handling.